Burt Reynolds - Acting Profile Photo

 About Burt Reynolds

 Burt Reynolds was born on 11 February 1936 in Lansing, Michigan, USA.
 Burt Reynolds passed away on 6 September 2018 at the age of 82.
-We have 2 films with Burt Reynolds available.
-Among Burt Reynolds's most popular films: Driven, In the Name of the King: A Dungeon Siege Tale.
+Winner of Emmy, Golden Globe.
+We have 11 films with Burt Reynolds available.
+Among Burt Reynolds's most popular films: The Dukes of Hazzard, Boogie Nights, The Longest Yard, Driven, All Dogs Go to Heaven.

 Burton Leon Reynolds Jr. (February 11, 1936 – September 6, 2018) was an American actor, director, and producer, considered a sex symbol and icon of American popular culture.